saonbd1/astro-blog-starter-template/src/content/blog/top-free-ai-models-you-can-use-right.md

 You don’t need a cloud subscription.
 Here are three ways to run open-source models on your own machine:

 -  **Ollama**  — the easiest way.
-One command to download and run any model.
-Works on Mac, Linux, and Windows.
+One command to [download and run any model Windows 11 PC.](https://www.techtips.fun/blog/local-ollama-windows11-low-spec-setup/) in one go
 -  **LM Studio**  — a desktop app with a clean UI.
 Great for trying different models without touching the terminal.
 -  **Jan**  — open-source, privacy-first.
 Runs entirely offline with a ChatGPT-like interface.

 ```
-# [Install Ollama and run Llama4 locally] (https://www.techtips.fun/blog/local-ollama-windows11-low-spec-setup/)
- in one go
+# Install Ollama and run Llama4 in one go
 curl -fsSL https://ollama.com/install.sh | sh
 ollama run llama4:scout-8b
 ```